kushinm/kushinm.github.io/_pages/about.md

 I am a fourth year Psychology PhD student at <a href="https://www.wisc.edu/" target="_blank"> UW-Madison</a>.
 My primary interest is in the nature of visual concepts.
 How are they <strong>learned</strong>?
 How are they <strong>structured</strong>?
 Can <strong>machines</strong> be taught these concepts?
-I believe the act of <i>communication</i> can shed much light on the answers to these questions, and so I study how we use drawings and information visualiztions to convey our knowledge of the world to each other.
+I believe the act of <i>communication</i> can shed much light on the answers to these questions, and so I study how we use drawings and information visualizations to convey our knowledge of the world to each other.

 <p>I'm affiliated with the <a href="http://concepts.psych.wisc.edu/" target="_blank">Knowledge and Concepts Lab</a>,